Page 61. 1951 Peugeot BMA 25L 48cc 2-Speed

 1949peugeotvap copy

 Bear in mind that, at the end of the forties, the French manufacturers were still establishing themselves after the ravages of WW2.
-Peugeot was in a better position than most, but priority was obviously given to their motorcycle models, which had actually started production again even before the end of the war.
-The motorcycle below is a contemporary: likewise, it’s the earlier (1947) version of the popular 125cc Model 55 which ran through the fifties.
+Peugeot was in a better position than most but, at first, priority was given to motorcycles, which started production again even before the end of the war.

 bma copy1